MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 Contoso moves VMs to Azure Virtual Desktop by using the Lakeside assessment tool and Azure Migrate.
 Contoso needs to:

 - Run the assessment tool against its on-premises RDS infrastructure to establish the scale of the Azure Virtual Desktop deployment in Azure.
-- Migrate to Azure Virtual Desktop via either Windows 11 Enterprise multi-session or persistent virtual machines.
+- Migrate to Azure Virtual Desktop via either Windows 11 or Windows 10 Enterprise multi-session or persistent virtual machines.
 - Optimize the Azure Virtual Desktop multi-session by scaling up and down as needed to manage costs.
 - Virtualize applications and assign users as needed to continue to secure and manage the Azure Virtual Desktop environment.